JedWatson/generator-react-express/README.md

 Builds a simple project to help you get started with React on the client, express for the server and browserify to pull it all together.

+JSX and ES6 are transpiled by Babel.
+The `object-assign` babel plugin is included by default.

 ## Getting Started